 In part one of this two-part blog, we went over some of the primary methods you can use to soothe a toothache, whether for yourself or your child.
 This might only be during the period while you make your way to the dentist, but toothaches can be very painful and knowing this basic information is important.
-At the offices of Scott W. Grant, DMD Family and Cosmetic Dentistry, we can help with this and numerous other areas of preventive dentistry care.
+At the offices of Grant Dental, we can help with this and numerous other areas of preventive dentistry care.
 Here are a few alternatives for keeping toothache pain at bay when it comes on, including several that only utilize natural ingredients that might already be in your home.

 Apple Cider Vinegar

 Apple cider vinegar is great for multiple areas of toothache pain.
 For one, it’s known to have several antiseptic and anti-inflammatory characteristics that make it perfect for this kind of soothing need.
 But in addition, it’s also highly acidic – this means it actually works to kill the bacteria that are causing the infection to begin with even while it numbs the pain.
 It can be found in most houses, and can be applied easily by soaking into a cotton ball and then pressing it to the painful area.

 There are several items in this realm that you might consider for dulling the pain of a toothache: